Ale-Deto04/SnippetGuard/README.md

     cd SnippetGuard
     ```

-2. Make sure the paths to the model and labels in `bin/config.py` are correct.

-3. Make `bin/snippetguard` executable:
+2. Make `bin/snippetguard` executable:

      ```bash
      chmod +x bin/snippetguard
      ```

-4. Run the tool and check if it works:
+3. Run the tool and check if it works:

       ```bash
       ./bin/snippetguard --help
       ```

-5. _(Optional)_ Add ./bin/snippetguard to your `$PATH` environment variable to run the tool from anywhere:
+4. _(Optional)_ Add ./bin/snippetguard to your `$PATH` environment variable to run the tool from anywhere:

      ```bash
      export PATH="$PATH:$(pwd)/bin"